A Jump too Far

 We can all learn from this accident.
 I know I did.

 This post is long over due.
-In 2014, shortly after this jump, I was asked not to share this video.
+Shortly after this jump, in 2014 I was asked not to share this video.
 The jumper that got knocked out never wanted his family to see it, so I respected his wishes.
-Well, he posted it recently.
-In my opinion, it was lacking a proper explanation…
+Well, he posted it eventually.
+In my opinion, it was lacking a proper explanation.
+So here goes…

 10th jump of the day